Acute Myeloid Leukemia Clinical Trial

 After completion of study treatment, patients are followed up every 3 months for 12 months.

-Newly diagnosed patients must have adverse risk disease as per the European LeukemiaNet 2017 guidelines
+Newly diagnosed patients presenting for trial entry must have adverse risk disease as per the European LeukemiaNet 2017 guidelines

 Age >= 18 years